"YOU CAN'T BE WHAT YOU CAN'T SEE" - mARIAN wRIGHT eDELMAN

-we have the power to change perceptions through representation. marginalized bodies are claiming autonomy over how we are portrayed in the public sphere. we are taking ownership of our narratives - on our OWN TERMS.
+we have the power to change perceptions through representation. those with marginalized bodies are reclaiming autonomy over how we are portrayed in the public sphere. we are taking ownership of our narratives - on our OWN TERMS.
 WE ARE NOT FILLING A QUOTA, WE ARE REPRESENTATIVE OF THE PEOPLE, A CELEBRATION OF DIFFERENCE.

 Much of my work revolves around living in truth, in every area of my life, so It is integral to my inclusion work that I represent myself authentically.
 Here are a few projects I have been fortunate to be involved in that reflect on identity, authenticity and representation.
 If you have a project that you think could use some black girl magic, get in touch.